simon-katz/nomis-electric-clojure-mode/README.md

 ## The Coloring Changes When I Add or Remove Whitespace

 I've sometimes seen Emacs overlays get muddled and the coloring flip between being correct and incorrect when I simply change whitespace.
 I've found that restarting Emacs makes the problem go away.
+(TODO: That's a bit drastic.
+Next time it happens: Does it happen in just one buffer?
+What happens if you kill the buffer and re-open the file?)

 ## nomis-electric-clojure-mode thinks code is v3 but actually it's v2, or vice versa